Obstetrics at Sylacauga OB-GYN: What to expect during pregnancy

 What to expect during pregnancy

-At Sylacauga OB-GYN, you will receive expert and compassionate care from our obstetricians (OB), Dr. Rehberg and Dr. McInnis; our nurse practitioner, Kyndra Wright; and our physician assistant, Lauren Littleton.
+At Sylacauga OB-GYN, you will receive expert and compassionate care from our obstetricians (OB), Dr. Rehberg and Dr. McInnis; and our nurse practitioner, Kyndra Wright.
 We are there for you from your first pregnancy test to the moment you deliver your baby.

 We will advise you on your diet, exercise, medications, and how to stay healthy.
 Our team will also be there to help you deal with complaints (morning sickness, heartburn, back pain) and answer any questions you may have about your pregnancy.
 All the while, we will monitor your baby’s health with routine ultrasound exams, measurements, and tests.